1911 Revolution: Republic of China declared and national flag issued

-On 29 December 1911, Sun Yat-sen was elected as the first provisional president.
-1 January 1912 was set as the first day of the First Year of the ROC.
+On 29 December 1911, Sun Yat-sen was elected as the first provisional president, and 1 January 1912 was set as the first day of the First Year of the Republic of China.
 On 3 January, the representatives recommended Li Yuanhong as the Provisional Vice-president.

 During and after the 1911 Revolution, many groups that participated wanted their own pennant as the national flag.
-During the Wuchang Uprising, the military units of Wuchang wanted the nine-star flag with Taijitu.
+During the Wuchang Uprising, the military units of Wuchang wanted the nine-star flag with a taijitu.
 Others in competition included Lu Haodong's Blue Sky with a White Sun flag.
-Huang Xing favored a flag bearing the mythical "well-field" system of village agriculture.
+Huang Xing preferred a flag bearing the mythical "well-field" system of village agriculture.
 In the end, the assembly compromised: the national flag would be the banner of Five Races Under One Union.
 The Five Races Under One Union flag with horizontal stripes represented the five major nationalities of the republic.
 The red represented Han, the yellow represented Manchus, the blue for Mongols, the white for Muslims, and the black for Tibetans.
 Despite the general target of the uprisings to be the Manchus, Sun Yat-sen, Song Jiaoren and Huang Xing unanimously advocated racial integration to be carried out from the mainland to the frontiers.